-Although patients included in this study were treated before the publication of the 2015 Canadian consensus statement on the management of advanced kidney cancer a secondary endpoint was to evaluate concordance with these recommendations (12).
-The patients included in this study were treated according to current standards with sunitinib and pazopanib being the two most commonly used first-line therapy and everolimus for second-line treatment.
+Low-risk Intermediate-risk High-risk Targeted therapy n= 13 No targeted therapy n= 8 Targeted therapy n= 34 No targeted therapy n=11 Targeted therapy n=10 No targeted therapy n=9 Number of hospitalizations per month of survival 0.04 0.08 0.08 0.20 0.21 0.33 Number of consultants per month of survival 0.26 0.13 0.26 0.59 0.57 0.67 Number of consultants 5 4 5 4 6 3 Number of emergency department visits 0 0 1 0 2 0 were treated according to current standards, with sunitinib and pazopanib being the two most commonly used first-line therapies and everolimus as the second-line treatment.
 All these molecules have Level 1 evidence status supporting their use.
-Since third and fourth-line treatment regimens have not yet been clearly established, the use of targeted therapies not previously used or clinical trials are the only options, which is compatible with what patients receive in this study.
+Since third- and fourth-line treatment regimens have not yet been clearly established, the use of targeted therapies not previously used or clinical trials are the only options, which is compatible with what patients receive in this study.

 Our study has several limitations.
-First, the small sample size may have limited the detection of small differences between groups and may under power the analyses.
-Second, the retrospective nature of the study represents another limitation of this study, but to our knowledge, there are no prospective studies that assessed HCRUs in mRCC in a real-world scenario besides clinical trials.
-Third, the heterogeneity of the groups may also undermine the validity of the comparisons.
-For example, within the non-treated group, some patients were considered for palliative care only while others had curative intended procedures.
-Fourth, real costs for HCRU and imaging use were not available for all patients to add an economic perspective to the use of health-care resources.
-Finally, HCRU studies should ideally assess the impact of HCRU on HRQoL.
-Unfortunately, economic data, costs estimation and QoL data were not available for this population.
+The small sample size may have limited the detection of small differences between groups and may under power the analysis.
+The retrospective nature of the study represents another limitation of this study, but to our knowledge, there are no prospective studies that assessed HCRUs in mRCC in a real-world scenario.
+Further, the heterogeneity of the groups may also undermine the validity of the comparisons.
+For example, within the non-treated group, some patients were considered for